bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

 <div class="lead mb-5">

-The Carousel is a slideshow for cycling through a series of content
+The Carousel is a slideshow for cycling through a series of content.

 </div>